Skip to main content

 Age and time increase the odds of developing degenerative disk disease.
 About 20% of all U.S. adults have some amount of degeneration by age 65.
 This increases to about 35% by age 80.
 Sex plays a factor, as females are more likely than males to develop degenerative disk disease.

-Factors that can be controlled include excess body weight and spine strain due to manual labor, poor posture or heavy lifting.
+Contributing factors you can control include excess body weight and spine strain due to manual labor, poor posture and heavy lifting.

 Degeneration progression

 Everyone has a degree of degeneration with time.
 It may or may not worsen or cause symptoms.
-Progression can be stagnant, slow or fast.
+Progression can be slow or fast, or the condition can remain stagnant.

 As degenerative disk disease begins, the spinal disks start to lose fluidity.
-They become dehydrated and are not as rubbery or soft.
-This leads to disks shrinking and a loss of disk height.
+They become dehydrated and are less rubbery or soft.
+This leads to disk shrinking and a loss of disk height.
 Often, the disks that are low in the spine degenerate first.

-A bulging disk happens when the outer layer of the disk, the annulus fibrosis, bulges into the spinal canal.
-A ruptured disk, sometimes called a herniated or slipped disk, happens when the inner part of the disk, the nucleus pulposus, leaks out of the disk through a crack in the annulus fibrosis.
+A bulging disk happens when the outer layer of the disk, the annulus fibrosus, bulges into the spinal canal.
+A ruptured disk, sometimes called a herniated or slipped disk, happens when the inner part of the disk, the nucleus pulposus, leaks out of the disk through a crack in the annulus fibrosus.

-If the disks continue to degrade, it can result in a complete loss of the disk.
-Then, the person only has an air-filled space between the vertebrae, or the bones of two vertebral bodies directly contact each other.
+If a disk continues to degrade, it can result in a complete loss of the disk.
+Then, the person only has an air-filled space between the vertebrae or the bones of two vertebral bodies directly contact each other.
 A person with this level of progression can experience severe pain, stiffness and possibly nerve compression.

 Degenerative disk disease treatment

 There are many treatment options for degenerative disk disease.
-Nonsurgical treatments are important throughout the continuum.
-Weight loss can be extremely beneficial, along with decreasing the manual labor on the spine.
+Nonsurgical treatments are crucial throughout the continuum.
+Weight loss can be highly beneficial, along with decreasing manual labor to reduce stress on the spine.
 Injections, medications, physical therapy and strengthening your core can ease symptoms.

-Surgery is only an option after nonsurgical treatments are exhausted first.
-It is considered if the condition is causing symptoms of nerve compression and these symptoms are progressing despite physical therapy, medications and injections.
+Surgical intervention might be an option after nonsurgical treatments are exhausted first.
+A healthcare professional may recommend surgery if your condition is causing symptoms of nerve compression and these symptoms are progressing despite physical therapy, medications and injections.
 Symptoms from nerve compression may include pain, numbness or weakness that radiates into a limb.
-Surgery is usually not a good option for treating solely back pain from osteoarthritis in the spine.
+Surgery usually is not a good option for treating solely back pain from osteoarthritis in the spine.

 Surgical options for degenerative disk disease include:

 • Stabilization surgery, such as a spinal fusion, improves stability by permanently connecting two or more vertebrae in the spine.
-It may be performed after a decompression surgery for certain surgical indications of the spine.
+It may be performed after a decompression surgery in certain cases.

 Topics in this Post